nyu-ossd-s19/mayaarguelles-weekly/_posts/2019-04-11-cathedral.md

+---
+layout: post
+title: Cathedral and the Bazaar
+---

 > Often, the most striking and innovative solutions come from realizing that your concept of the problem was wrong.

 I think this quote means that often, the most helpful way of solving a problem is reframing the problem itself.
 This definitely seems to be a true -- if you're coming at a problem from the wrong angle it's going to be difficult or impossible to come up with a good solution.
 Even if you are looking at the 'right' angle, perhaps a different perspective could provide greater insight or produce 'striking and innovative' solutions.